American League West: Champions by year

 † – Due to the players' strike, the season was split in two.
-The Athletics won the first half and defeated the second-half winner, the Kansas City Royals (50 – 53 overall record) to win the division.
+The Athletics won the first half and defeated the second-half winner, the Kansas City Royals, to win the division.

 § – Due to the 1994–95 Major League Baseball strike, starting on August 12, no official winner was declared.
 The Texas Rangers were leading in winning percentage at time of the strike.